Node.js DNS Resolution: lookup, resolve & c-ares

 The node:dns module exposes one namespace over two lower mechanisms.

-dns.lookup() is the address lookup API used by many Node networking calls. net.connect(), http.request(), https.request(), and higher clients commonly use lookup semantics before opening a socket, unless they provide a custom lookup function or already have a numeric address.
+dns.lookup() is the address lookup API used by many Node networking calls. net.connect(), http.request(), https.request(), and higher clients commonly use lookup-style behavior before opening a socket, unless they provide a custom lookup function or already have a numeric address.

 dns.lookup('example.com', (err, address, family) => {